Cultural embrace: Defying acts of hatred, Seattle-area Afrolatino Festival goes on

 But African ancestry was just one aspect of Latino identity celebrated.

-Through food vendors, dance troupes and rollicking live music, the cultures of Columbia, Panama and Mexico received special foregrounding.
+Through food vendors, dance troupes and rollicking live music, the cultures of Colombia, Panama and Mexico received special foregrounding.

-“It’s really important that my child is literate in both Columbian and American cultures,” said Roseanne Jezerinac, of her daughter Rosero’s shared heritage.
+“It’s really important that my child is literate in both Colombian and American cultures,” said Roseanne Jezerinac, of her daughter Rosero’s shared heritage.

 Saturday’s display was one Gasperin’s daughter Georgia recoiled from growing up.